If you landed on this page from another article, don’t worry! It’s all here 🙂 I’ve just condensed everything into one.

 - Durable.
 They can take quite a bit of abuse.

 - Startling clarity with faithful sound reproduction.
 While not neutral, these headphones will reveal flaws in bad recordings, so be mindful.
 The clarity is definitely there.
-You will hear things in songs that you previously thought absent.
+You will hear things in songs that you previously thought were absent.

 - Great Soundstage.
-You may be wondering 1) What is Sounstage? and 2) How can a closed-back set have this?
+You may be wondering 1) What is Soundstage? and 2) How can a closed-back set have this?
 A lot of people were amazed because it has very nice imaging and a wide, nuanced sound stage.
 While this is somewhat uncommon for closed-back models, you will find some that excel in this department.
 The 770 is one.

 - Cable.
 The wire is long and durable.

 - The high end can become sibilant, leading to fatigue.